 If you have a residential tenancy agreement, you can apply to the Tribunal for a tenancy hearing to dispute an excessive rent increase, or a significant change in a new agreement.
 You must act quickly as time limits apply.
 You have 30 days to apply to the Tribunal after receiving your rent increase notice, or signing a lease renewal with a significant change.
-These applications do not apply to residents in rooming accommodation.
 These are non-urgent Tribunal applications so before you can apply to the Tribunal you must first attempt to resolve the dispute using the RTA Dispute Resolution Service.